LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 There are 93 simulations having the "true" value falling into the 95% HPD interval for "mu", so the coverage will be 93%.

-Sometimes, the log-scale is required, such as "theta":
+Sometimes, the log-scale is required, such as the population size "theta":

 <figure class="image">
   <a href="theta-lg10.png" target="_blank">